lowndesc/industryx/README.md

 - Apply the Bonsai Brain to a digital twin

 Before you begin, you may want to clone this entire repository to your local machine, to make some of the steps below more straightforward.
+This is a collaborative tutorial and sample.
+Please use the Issues feature of Github to notify others and get help if you run into issues with the instructions or and of the code samples.
+Issues can be addresses by anyone on the team.
+Please feel free to submit improvements to the repository, but please document any changes.
 ### Prerequisites ###
 - An Avanade or Accenture domain account
 - Authorization to create a sandbox obtained from chris.lowndes@avanade.com